How it started

 Series 1: dogs

-The paintings in Series 1, have been created utilizing a limited palette of blue, yellow and purples to represent how dogs might view the world.
 Unlike humans, who possess three cones for color perception, dogs have two cones, sensitive to blue and yellow wavelengths.
 Dogs can detect some ultraviolet light as well.
 Scientific understanding suggests that dogs see the world in shades of blue, yellow, and gray with reds appearing as muddy yellow and greens as white.
-Perhaps, dogs might have other visual abilities we’re unable to perceive, like seeing energy fields or auras.
+Perhaps, dogs have other visual abilities we’re unable to perceive, like seeing energy fields or auras.
 I’ve diverged from science to represent what I imagine a dog might see.

-animals considered prey animals
+animals that are prey

 Series 2: Cows and Donkeys